brainpage/sensocol-clients/README.md

     [Command:4bits][Encoding:4bits][Size:2bytes][Schema]

 The command must be 0x4 and encoding is 0x0.
-The schema must be a UTF-8 encoded JSON schema has described above.
+The schema must be a UTF-8 encoded JSON string that described above.

 The server will either using the response codes above.